Primordial Black Holes and Scalar-induced Gravitational Waves in Sneutrino Hybrid Inflation: Introduction

 \section{Introduction}

 Following recent remarkable data from cosmic microwave background radiation (CMBR) acquired by the Planck satellite, cosmic inflation has become the paradigm for early universe cosmology.
-Moreover, due to the vacuum energy scale during inflation being approximately $10^{14}$ GeV (largest allowed energy scale by CMB) is close to the expected Grand Unification scale and seesaw scale, such measurements are a pathway to directly probe into ultra-violate particle physics.
+Moreover, due to the vacuum energy scale during inflation being approximately $10^{14}$ GeV (largest energy scale allowed by CMB) is close to the expected Grand Unification scale and seesaw scale, such measurements are a pathway to directly probe into ultra-violate particle physics.

-Alongside, the CMB scale and the physics during inflation, there has also been a great growing interest in the late stages of the inflationary paradigm, particularly the investigating scenarios where considerably large peaks in the amplitude of perturbations could be realized.
-This is because such peaks could lead to the formation of primordial black holes (PBHs) which has gained lots of interest after the observations of the supermassive ~\cite{LyndenBell:1969yx, Kormendy:1995er} and stellar-mass black hole (BH) merger events detected via observing gravitational wave (GW) in LIGO-VIRGO-KAGRA~\cite{LIGOScientific:2016dsl, LIGOScientific:2021djp}.
-Such large primordial density fluctuation could generate a stochastic gravitational wave background (SGWB) when PBHs are generated via the collapse of high-dense regions~\cite{Hawking:1971ei,Carr:1974nx,Carr:1975qj}.
+Alongside the CMB scale and the physics during inflation, there has also been a great growing interest in the late stages of the inflationary paradigm, particularly the investigating scenarios where considerably large peaks in the amplitude of perturbations could be realized.
+This is because such peaks could lead to the formation of primordial black holes (PBHs) which has gained a lot of interest after the observations of the supermassive ~\cite{LyndenBell:1969yx, Kormendy:1995er} and stellar-mass black hole (BH) merger events detected via observing gravitational wave (GW) in LIGO-VIRGO-KAGRA~\cite{LIGOScientific:2016dsl, LIGOScientific:2021djp}.
+Such a large primordial density fluctuation could generate a stochastic gravitational wave background (SGWB) when PBHs are generated via the collapse of high-dense regions~\cite{Hawking:1971ei,Carr:1974nx,Carr:1975qj}.
 Typically, this requires the inflaton to go through a very flat potential during inflation (see ref.~\cite{Escriva:2022duf} for a recent review on PBHs) and involves some higher degrees of fine-tuning; see ref.\cite{Cole:2023wyx} for details.
 This was first studied decades ago in ref.~\cite{Garcia-Bellido:1996mdl} in the context of a hybrid inflation scenario \cite{Linde:1991km,Linde:1993cn}.
-It was recently shown that hybrid inflation naturally reduces the fine-tuning involved in producing PBH as dark matter (DM) \cite{Afzal:2024xci,Spanos:2021hpk}.
+It was recently shown that hybrid inflation naturally reduces the fine-tuning involved in producing PBH as dark matter (DM) \cite{Afzal:2024xci,Spanos:2021hpk}\footnote{Some other studies on PBHs include: Supermassive primordial black holes in the multiverse: for nano-Hertz gravitational wave and high-redshift JWST galaxies has been studied in~\cite{Huang:2023chx}.
+The study of induced gravitational waves from flipped SU(5) superstring theory at nHz has been explored in \cite{Basilakos:2023jvp}.}.